 ADDITIONAL COSTS OF IVF TREATMENTS

-There are some things individuals might forget when choosing low cost egg donor programs.
+There are some things individuals might forget when choosing low-cost egg donor programs.
 There are some additional costs that might have slipped your mind.
 Make sure to check extra costs before finally picking an infertility clinic abroad.

 If you find an infertility clinic locally than there is nothing to say here, except you have to pay for petrol or bus fare, etc. But when an IVF center is located in another country then the best option to visit the chosen clinic will probably be a flight which could make the whole procedure more expensive.
-More than that, it might happen that you will visit the IVF center two or more times, and you will have to organize some accommodation, unless the IVF clinic takes care of this for you.
+More than that, it might happen that you will visit the IVF center two or more times, and you will have to organize some accommodation unless the IVF clinic takes care of this for you.
 Things look a little brighter if you have decided to go on vacation and combine your relaxing holidays with successful IVF or IVF with donor eggs.

 Medication for the recipient and the donor is very often not included in the main cost of IVF with donor eggs or IVF treatment.
 IVF clinic sometimes assumes you will bring your own medication from where you are traveling but most times IVF centers don’t include medication into the IVF costs.
 Don’t forget to ask if you need to pay for IFV meds out of your pocket.

-You will probably need to find a gynaecologist that will monitor and do tests during the cycle.
+You will probably need to find a gynecologist that will monitor and do tests during the cycle.
 All those tests, ultrasounds, hormone level checks and so on will be your additional costs if your insurance doesn’t cover them.
 Contact your insurance company to find out more.

 Absence at work